11.22.63: Development

 In August 2011, before the novel's release, it was announced that Jonathan Demme had attached himself to write, produce, and direct a film adaptation of 11/22/63 with King serving as executive producer.
 However, in December 2012, Demme announced that he had withdrawn from the project, after disagreeing with King over what to include in the script.

 On April 26, 2013, it was reported that Warner Bros.
-Television and J. J. Abrams' Bad Robot Productions were in negotiations for the rights to adapt the novel as a TV series or miniseries.
+Television and J. J. Abrams' Bad Robot were in negotiations for the rights to adapt the novel as a TV series or miniseries.
 On September 22, 2014, it was announced that a TV series based on the novel was picked up by Hulu.
 Carol Spier would be a production designer.
 The first trailer for the series was released on November 19, 2015.

 When asked about developing a sequel series, King stated, "I'd love to revisit Jake and Sadie, and also revisit the rabbit hole that dumps people into the past, but sometimes it's best not to go back for a second helping."